gardener/garden-shoot-trust-configurator/README.md

 ### Get your reuse badge

 TODO(theoddora):
 To get your project reuse compliant you should register it [here](https://api.reuse.software/register) using your SAP email address.
-After confirming your email, an inital reuse check is done by the reuse API.
+After confirming your email, an initial reuse check is done by the reuse API.

 To add the badge to your project's `README.md` file, use the snipped provided by the reuse API.